 - The second globalization and its crises

-For English textbooks and teaching material, Erasmus students please contact us by e-mail.
+For English textbooks and teaching material, Erasmus students are invited to contact the lecturer during office hours.

 Face to face lectures

-Written test, with multiple choice and open-ended questions.
+Written examination, with multiple choice and open ended questions